blacklanternsecurity/writehat/README.md

 ### Page Template
 A **Page Template** lets you customize report background images and footers.
 You can set one **Page Template** as the default, and it will be applied globally unless overridden at the **Engagement** or **Report** level.

+## Markdown placeholders
+You can automatically insert client-specific information such as the client name, URL, e-mail, etc. in your reports, by inserting
+`{Client<field>}` in the text.
+This is particularly useful for report templates.

+For example, if you want to refer to the client in your executive summary, you can insert `{ClientName}` in the text.
+For a specific list of fields you can insert, or to insert more, refer to [the markdown.py file](writehat/lib/markdown.py)

 ## Writing Custom Report Components